 If you’re new around here, check out the popular posts on the left side of the page.
 And keep in touch by joining my email list.
 Readers have told me that the SSBE newsletter is one of the best they receive.
 You’ll also get my ebook, Time Management Strategies for the Overwhelmed Mom, FREE when you join:

 Who am I?

-The site has grown steadily thanks in large part to the SSBE community—readers like you who turn to the site for information, discuss thought-provoking topics and share parenting tips in the comments.
-If you’re new around here, check out our most viewed posts.
+The blog has grown thanks to the SSBE community.
+Readers like you who turn to the blog for information.
+To discuss thought-provoking topics and share parenting tips in the comments.

-Welcome!
-Thanks for reading along and joining us.
+Again, welcome!
+Thanks for reading along and joining me.

 Do you feel overwhelmed balancing the needs of your family and your role as a mom?
 Struggling to find the time to get everything done?
 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!